QuantiModo/quantimodo-sdk-android/README.md

 This is the software development kit for implementing enabling Android Applications to store or access user Quantified Self data in the QuantiModo database.

+For detailed documenation, check out the [JavaDocs](http://quantimodo.github.io/QuantiModo-SDK-Android/javadoc/)!

 ###QuantiModo-Android
-The [QuantiModo for Android app](https://play.google.com/store/apps/details?id=com.quantimodo.android&hl=en) must also be installed for your users to upload life-tracking data to our free cloud storage system.
 At QuantiModo, data from a variety of applications can be integrated and analyzed to help you discover hidden correlations between your mood, aspects of health, productivity and any of the countless variables that can affect them.

-An example open-source application that QuantiModo supports is [MoodiModo for Android](https://play.google.com/store/apps/details?id=com.moodimodo&hl=en).
+An example application that QuantiModo supports is [MoodiModo for Android](https://play.google.com/store/apps/details?id=com.moodimodo&hl=en).
 MoodiModo allows users to easily track their mood on a regular basis using a unique pop-up interface.
 Feel free to [fork it](https://github.com/mikepsinn/MoodiModo-Android) and modify to track whatever you want!

 Rooted users can also install [Quantimodo Sync for Android](https://play.google.com/store/apps/details?id=com.quantimodo.sync&hl=en).
 Quantimodo Sync facilitates the uploading of life-tracking data from a wide array of Android life-tracking applications.